Leadership Begins with Managing Performance and Matures into Manifesting Purpose

 2. invite them to brainstorm terrible ideas.
 Ideas that are guaranteed to produce a visceral, negative reaction from your stakeholders.
 By the way, your team will find it liberating and fun to produce a list of dangerous ideas.

 3. Rank the ideas to find the best of the worst.
 When prioritizing the list of ideas, the most useful, terrible ideas will be the ones that are plausible, but feel unsettling.
 For example, imagine recommending to the senior team of Disney’s Theme Parks that they open a Disney casino in Las Vegas.
 Useful terrible ideas will take the organization in a new direction, not just offer a bad change to an existing way of doing business.
-For example, suggesting that McDonald’s become a wireless network operator is a more useful terrible idea than suggesting that McDonald’s serve their food on fine China.
+For example, suggesting that McDonald’s become a wireless network operator is a more useful terrible idea than suggesting that McDonald’s serve their food on fine china.

 4. Finally, facilitate a discussion about why the most terrible ideas evoke an emotional reaction.